-The excellent Doctor Strange Vol. 4 by Jason Aaron and artist Chris Bachalo is currently ongoing and has just finished its first arc, The Last Days of Magic.
+The excellent Doctor Strange Vol. 4 by Jason Aaron and artist Chris Bachalo is currently ongoing and has recently finished its first arc, The Last Days of Magic.
 Without giving too much away, it's an excellent story about how magic works in the Marvel Universe, and a great intro to the character and the mystical world.

-There's also an official canon prequel comic to the Doctor Strange movie currently available, called Doctor Strange: Prelude.
+There's also an official canonical prequel comic to the Doctor Strange movie currently available, called Doctor Strange: Prelude.
 This series is a nice little introduction to the world we'll be seeing in the upcoming movie, and thus far it's explored the backstory of the Ancient One, Baron Mordo, Wong and even Kaecilius himself in Prelude Infinite: The Zealot.